neitzert/picard/README.md

 ```
 ---

-Picard aims to be a versatile and modular experiment designed for resilient data storage across a wide variety of protocols.
+PICARD aims to be a versatile and modular experiment designed for resilient data storage across a wide variety of protocols.